Extended eigenvarieties for overconvergent cohomology: Relative distribution algebras

 \begin{lemma} Let $G$ and $H$ be two uniform pro-$p$ groups and assume that $f\, :\, G \ra H$ is a homomorphism of $p$-adic analytic groups such that $f(G)\sub H^{p^{n}}$ for some $n\geq 0$.
 Then the induced map $f_{\ast}\, :\, \mc{D}(G,R) \ra \mc{D}(H,R)$ is norm-decreasing when we equip $\mc{D}(G,R)$ with $||-||_{r}$ and $\mc{D}(H,R)$ with $||-||_{r^{1/p^{n}}}$.
 As a consequence, we get an induced map

 which factors through the natural map $\mc{D}^{r^{1/p^{n}}}(H,R) \ra \mc{D}^{r}(H,R)$.
 In particular, when $n\geq 1$, $f_{\ast}$ is compact. \end{lemma}

 \begin{proof} We start with the first assertion.
-Note that the general case follows from the special cases $n=0$, and $G=H^{p}$ with $f$ the inclusion, since the general case can be written as a composition of these cases.
+Note that the general case follows from two special cases: $n=0$, $f$ arbitrary, and $n=1$, $G=H^{p}$ with $f$ the inclusion.
+Indeed the general case can be written as a composition of these cases.

 So, suppose first that $n=0$.
 Scaling by powers of $\vp$, it suffices to prove this for $\D(G,R_{0})$.
 The map $f_{\ast}$ is continuous with respect to the norm $||-||_r$ (see the discussion after Definition \ref{defrnorm}).
-Let $g_{1},...,g_{d}$ be a minimal set of topological generators for $G$ and let $b_{i}=[g_{i}]-1$ as usual.
+Let $g_{1},\ldots,g_{d}$ be a minimal set of topological generators for $G$ and let $b_{i}=[g_{i}]-1$ as usual.
 Using that $||[h]-1||_{r}\leq r$ for all $h\in H$, we see that